Cupid Limited Posts Best-Ever Quarterly Performance in Q2 FY26; Reiterates FY26 Topline Guidance Of INR 335 Cr with Upside Potential - www.lokmattimes.com

 Cupid Limited Posts Best-Ever Quarterly Performance in Q2 FY26; Reiterates FY26 Topline Guidance Of INR 335 Cr with Upside Potential

-PNN Mumbai (Maharashtra) [India], November 13: Cupid Limited (Cupid, The Company), today announced that it has delivered the strongest ...
+Mumbai (Maharashtra) [India], November 13: Cupid Limited (Cupid, The Company), today announced that it has delivered the strongest quarter ...

 Mumbai (Maharashtra) [India], November 13: Cupid Limited (Cupid, The Company), today announced that it has delivered the strongest quarter in its history during Q2 FY26 (quarter ended 30 September 2025).